Overview of Iowa Taxes

 |Western Dubuque Community||6%|

 How You Can Affect Your Iowa Paycheck

 There are a number of ways that you can tweak your Iowa paycheck.
-It’s a good idea to review your W-4 form each year, particularly if you got a huge tax refund or you were surprised with a big tax bill back in April.
-Remember your W-4 form is the information that your employer uses to determine how much he or she should be withholding from each of your paychecks.
+First of all, it’s a good idea to review your W-4 form each year.
+Since your W-4 form is the information that your employer uses to determine how much to withhold, you want to make sure the information is correct.

-If you are moving to the Hawkeye State and planning on buying a home using a mortgage, take a look at our Iowa mortgage guide for the important details about rates and the different type of loans you’ll want to consider.
+If you are planning on buying a home in the Hawkeye State, take a look at our Iowa mortgage guide for the important details about rates and the different type of loans you’ll want to consider.